How to Open a Bank Account in Australia as a Non-Resident

 - Card replacement fees

-Full fee schedules are provided by each financial institution.
+Full fee information is available from each financial institution.

 Regulatory considerations

-Banks in Australia operate under strict regulatory frameworks, including requirements related to customer identification, financial crime prevention, and reporting obligations.
+Financial institutions in Australia operate within a regulated framework, including obligations relating to customer identification, financial crime prevention, and reporting requirements.

-Applicants should expect verification processes to be thorough and, in some cases, time-consuming.
+Applicants should expect verification processes to be detailed and, in some cases, time-consuming.

 Financial considerations when settling in Australia